 This blatant ignoring of accents is pure laziness as typing French characters on a keyboard is not difficult!
 When I had an iPad, it was very easy: press and hold for a pop-up menu of accents.
 However, I’m a PC user and, while I have a Bluetooth keyboard with a numeric keypad, my laptop does not have one.
 And using ALT and having to memorize a numeric code for special characters or, worse yet, using the character map to find individual letters with accents was headache-inducing.

-The easiest way I’ve found to type characters not found on my US keyboard is to use the English International Keyboard.
+The easiest way I’ve found to type characters not found on my US keyboard is to use the United States International Keyboard.

 Time needed: 5 minutes.

 Here’s how to add the International Keyboard in Windows 10:

 Either click the windows icon on your taskbar (if your taskbar is at the bottom, it’s on the left) and then click the gear icon OR type Settings in the search box on your taskbar and then click on “Settings.”
 Either of these things will bring up the Settings menu.